uviclibraries/excel/intro-functions.md

 Now, if you add additional items at the bottom, Excel will automatically calculate their total value:
 <!--- MAKE AND ADD ANIMATION --->

+### Challenge!
-**Challenge:** Now it is your turn to try to merge the use of dynamic formulas and the dot operator to make use of functions more efficiently!
-In the example of the XLOOKUP function above, modify the formula entered in cell B4 so that new items entered in column A will automatically ahve their price added to column B.
+Now it is your turn to try to merge the use of dynamic formulas and the dot operator to make use of functions more efficiently!
+In the example of the XLOOKUP function above, modify the formula entered in cell B4 so that new items entered in column A will automatically have their price added to column B.
   *Hint*: You will need to use dynamic formulas and the dot operator inside the XLOOKUP function, as well as the DROP function.

     <button onclick="toggle('gif3')">Show/Hide Answer</button>